bats64mgutsi/Linyard/README.md

 ## Running the examples
 You must have the Dart SDK installed.
 Its bin folder shoudld be on your PATH variable.
 Use the [run.dart](tools/run.dart) script to the examples or Linyard apps of your own.
+Be sure to first run *pub get* on all folders containing a
+*pubspec.yaml* file.

 ### usage:
 dart run.dart [mainScript] [target]